dagda1/blog/source/_posts/2012-04-22-ember-js-routemanager.markdown

 The StateManager can also receive and route **action** messages to its states via the **send** message, which you can read about in the <a href="http://docs.emberjs.com/#doc=Ember.StateManager&src=false" target="_blank">Ember docs</a>.

-I find the StateManager a very elegant solution that is bereft of tedious boilerplate code.
+I find the StateManager to be a very elegant solution that is bereft of tedious boilerplate code.
 This is in stark contrast to Backbone.js where the user is left with both the architectural decision and the execution of how this should take place.
 I mentioned one such solution in my <a href="http://www.thesoftwaresimpleton.com/blog/2011/11/13/backbone-js---lessons-learned/" target="_blank">Backbone.js - Lessons learned</a> post.

 My first attempts at Backbone were littered with a lot of repetitive code like the following:
 {% gist 2466780 %}